-Faith Evans Reportedly Very Upset About New Lifetime Documentary About Relationship With Biggie Smalls
+Faith Evans Reportedly Very Upset About Lifetime’s ‘Hopelessly In Love’ Episode About Biggie

-Faith Evans Is Reportedly Upset Over New Lifetime Documentary
+Faith Evans Is Reportedly Upset Over Lifetime’s ‘Hopelessly In Love’

 According to Page Six, Faith Evans is reportedly upset over Lifetime’s new documentary “Biggie and Faith Evans,” about her love life & marriage with legendary rapper, Notorious B.I.G.